stevieb9/tesla-charge/README.md

 ### Daemon mode

 We have a wrapper script, `bin/tesla-charge`, that allows the web application to run in daemon mode.

+First, you need to set the `TESLA_CHARGE_PATH` environment variable to the root path of the tesla-charge directory.
+Example:

+    export TESLA_CHARGE_PATH=/Users/steve/repos/tesla-charge

-Basic commands are:
+Basic commands for the daemon are:

 #### start